balinterdi/i15r/README.markdown

 ## Summary

 I15r (Internationalizer) searches for all the non-i18n texts in erb views in the given files/directory and replaces them with I18n messages.
 The message string is based on the file in which the text was found and the text itself that was replaced.
-The script overwrites the file with the new content so to be on the safe side I advise to use a source code management (SCM) tool, like git.

 E.g